cea-hpc/modules/doc/source/modulefile.rst

  by a :mfcmd:`module-hide --hard<module-hide>` command, this module is unveiled when precisely named to return an access error.

+ Forbidden modules included in the result of an :subcmd:`avail` sub-command are reported with a ``forbidden`` tag applied to them.
+Nearly forbidden modules included in the result of an :subcmd:`avail` or a :subcmd:`list` sub-command are reported with a ``nearly-forbidden`` tag applied to them.

  The parameter *modulefile* may leverage a specific syntax to finely select module version (see `Advanced module version specifiers`_ section below).